The Rapture…or Not?

 By Alex Polyak, The Bible Fulfilled 6/26/24

-For more about the end times, and all the related topics, see my book The End Is Here, available summer 2024.
+For more about the end times, and all the related topics, see my book The End Is Here: How the New Testament’s Prophecies Were Fulfilled.

 [1] Dispensationalism is the theological view founded in the 1800s by John Nelson Darby, which holds that God has two distinct people: Israel (the physical descendants of Abraham), and Christians (primarily Gentiles).
 Because Israel had rejected their Messiah two thousand years ago, God postponed the arrival of the kingdom of God.
 Since that time, God has been drawing people–primarily Gentiles–to himself through the church.
 But one day God will “rapture” (remove) the church from planet earth and get back to dealing with Israel.
 Despite its popularity of this view among American evangelicals, dispensationalism opposes the clear teachings of Scripture in many ways.
 For example, the Bible says nothing about a postponement of the kingdom.
 In fact, it says the exact opposite, that the kingdom of God came in the first century (Matt.
 3:2, 4:17, 16:28).
 Note: the kingdom of God is spiritual, not physical (Rom.
 14:17, Luke 17:20–22, John 3:2).
 Furthermore, Jesus broke down the middle wall of partition between Jews and Gentiles, creating one new man (Eph.
 2:11–16, Gal.
 3:28).
 The olive tree illustration shows that God has only one people today, consisting of Jews and Gentiles (Rom.
 11:11–25).